Overview

 2. High Expectations

-basic needs for safety, caring relationships and connections to the larger community,while also striving to build academic, vocational, personal and social skills.
+Refers to an ongoing growth process in which all youths endeavor to meet their basic needs for safety, caring relationships and connections to the larger community,while also striving to build academic, vocational, personal and social skills.

 3. Opportunities for Participation